 Release of the Government response to the Countervailing Power: Review of the coordination and funding for financial counselling services across Australia

-On 25 November 2020, Senator the Hon Anne Ruston, Minister for Families and Social Services, released the Government response to the Countervailing Power: Review of the coordination and funding for financial counselling services across Australia (the Review).
+On 25 November 2020, Senator the Hon Anne Ruston, former Minister for Families and Social Services, released the Government response to the Countervailing Power: Review of the coordination and funding for financial counselling services across Australia (the Review).

 The Review was released on 3 October 2019, and made recommendations to ensure the long-term viability of the financial counselling sector, including the establishment of a nationally coordinated approach, and industry funding to strengthen the predictability and stability of funding for financial counselling.